Short Answer

 Contract Snapshot

-This market resolves to Yes if an earthquake of 8.0 magnitude or greater occurs with an epicenter in Japan or its territorial waters before January 1, 2030, as verified by USGS; otherwise, it resolves to No. The market opened on May 24, 2025, and will close early if the event occurs, or by December 31, 2029, at 11:59 PM EST if not, with payouts projected 30 minutes after closing.
-Trading is prohibited for those employed by Source Agencies or holding material, non-public information.
+This market resolves to YES if an earthquake of 8.0 magnitude or greater, with an epicenter in Japan or its territorial waters, occurs before January 1, 2030, as verified by the USGS.
+If this event does not occur by then, the market resolves to NO. The market opened on May 24, 2025, and will close early if the event happens, or by December 31, 2029, 11:59 PM EST otherwise, with payouts projected 30 minutes after closing.
+Insider trading is prohibited for employees of source agencies and individuals possessing material, non-public information.

 Available Contracts